LeraRiemann/ProjectInfinity/README.md

 # Infinite Dimensions
+# This branch does not work in any way!
+It's a heavily work in progress port due to the changes to registries and rendering in 1.21.3.
+Suggestions and PRs are welcome.

-**Infinite Dimensions** is a mod that reworks and reimagines 20w14infinite - the April Fools' snapshot of 2020 - in Minecraft 1.21.1.
+**Infinite Dimensions** is a mod that reworks and reimagines 20w14infinite - the April Fools' snapshot of 2020 - in Minecraft 1.21.3.

 Get a Book and Quill, write anything in it, and throw it into a Nether Portal - and the portal will change its color before your eyes.
 Beyond lies one of 2.1+ billion dimensions this mod can generate!
 Whacky terrain, crazy sky colors and funky flora made out of random blocks - there's a possibility to find all this and more on the other side.